-Parents can help teenagers recover from social media mistakes with grace.
+Social Media Mistakes: Parents can help teenagers recover with grace

 By Devorah Heitner

 Sarcastic comments, tasteless jokes, inappropriate photos.
-Teenagers sometimes make mistakes in their digital lives that can lead to hurt feelings or worse.
+Teenagers sometimes make social media mistakes that can lead to hurt feelings or worse.
 As parents, we all want to help our teenagers prevent such mistakes, but they will still happen, no matter how hard we try.
 How can we better prepare our teenagers to handle the interpersonal issues that arise from digital missteps, to the point where teenagers can fix them before they explode into turmoil?

 It starts with the concept of “repair.”
 As adults, we’ve all experienced this.
 We know how to work past disagreements with friends and family members, even after a “blowout” argument.
 The problem may have been minor— cleared up with a simple apology.
 Or it may have been a major obstacle, involving real time and effort in order to move forward.
 But if the relationship is important to you, you put the time in to make it right.